Vietnam.vn - Nền tảng quảng bá Việt Nam

 Huge loss

-When they have money, these banks often take the safe route of investing it in government bonds or offering mortgages to customers with good credit scores.
+When they have money, these banks often take the safe route of investing it in government bonds or offering mortgages to customers with high credit scores.
 However, these loans have longer maturities, exposing the banks to interest rate risk.

 The Fed’s rate hikes have left US banks with $620 billion in paper losses by the end of 2022.
-A bank is not at risk if it can hold a losing security until maturity, but if customers withdraw their money en masse, it will have to sell the security at a loss, making it insolvent.
+A bank is not at risk if it can hold a losing security until maturity, but if customers withdraw their money en masse, it will have to sell the securities at a loss, making it insolvent.

 Finance - Banking - After a series of crises, small banks in the US face big problems (Figure 2).

-The banks that have failed in recent years have come under pressure as customers start to realise the losses they will incur, or decide to move their money to other banks that offer better returns as interest rates rise.
+The banks that have failed in recent times have come under pressure as customers start to realise the losses they will incur, or decide to move their money to other banks that offer better returns as interest rates rise.

 It starts with a bank stock falling, which raises suspicions.
 Deposits then remain relatively stable, and things calm down, but then flare up again as the panic continues.